C++23: deducing “this” into Rust traits

 };

-Big whoop, it’s just a struct that uses EOP for its function members. bark() is a function that every trait haver must implement, and wag() has a default implementation so implementing it is optional.
-The only new bit there is requires false, we’ll explain that later.
-You’d think we’re just setting up an abstract class, but virtual is nowhere to be seen.
+A trait is just a struct that uses EOP for its function members. bark() is a function that every trait user must implement, and wag() has a default implementation so implementing it is optional.
+The only new bit is requires false – we’ll explain that later.
+It seems like we’re setting up an abstract class, but virtual is nowhere to be seen.

 Now, let’s “implement” this “trait”: